06 Nov Radha Kunda story for children

 “Yes, whoever will come to bathe in or live on the banks of Your divine pond will become very dear to Me, and I will bless him.”

 Then all of them took bath in Radha Kunda, and danced, danced, and danced joyfully all autumn night.

 Sin and redemption

-Many of us feel the word “sin” to hurt our ears, mostly because of Cristian interpretation of that word, so much present in our western culture.
+Many of us feel the word “sin” hurts our ears, mostly because of the Christian interpretation of that word, so present in our western culture.
 But that is a reason more to explain to our children this term in the proper, not frightening way.
-The definition of sin is simple: it is an action against the rules of God and will of God, revealed in the holy scriptures.
+The definition of sin is simple: it is an action against the rules of God and the will of God, revealed in the holy scriptures.
 I think it is important to pass on to children the truth behind this fact: that we are not the center of the world, but God is.
 The child is born with the feeling that he is the center of the world, and he lives in this egocentric idea throughout his toddlerhood and early childhood.
 As he socializes with other people and living beings he comes out slowly of that conception.
 Unfortunately, modern civilization today works hard to nurture and strengthen this egocentric concept against healthy social life, and the basic human need for bonding with others, what to speak of the law of God.
 The parent has a duty to gently but firmly guide the child toward accepting himself as a part of a whole instead of being in a center.
 It implies the introduction of duties and responsibilities towards others.
 So, when talking about sin, I would add to the definition – it is an act of hurting others that is not pleasing to God.
-And redemption has a logical sequel – it is an act of pleasing and pacifying others when they are hurt, with an apology, a gift, a service.
-It is something that must be practiced within the family, with the siblings and wider community as the child grows.
-Like any other good habit, it requires a lot of practice, and parents are there to remind on it over and over again.
+And redemption has a logical sequel – it is an act of pleasing and pacifying others when they are hurt, with an apology, a gift, or a service.
+It is something that must be practiced within the family, with the siblings, and with the wider community as the child grows.
+Like any other good habit, it requires a lot of practice, and parents are there to remind us of it over and over again.

 I wrote about it in more detail in this article: Mother Ganga tells her story